 A physician who is board-certified in internal and occupational/environmental medicine and also is a NIOSH certified B-reader reviews medical evidence which may include interview, medical records, breathing tests and chest x-rays.
 In addition, for silicosis and asbestosis the following criteria are applied:

 SILICOSIS

 1) History of silica exposure.

+and

-- and - 2a) Chest x-ray interpretation with rounded opacities of 1/0 or greater profusion in the upper lobes. or - 2b) A biopsy report of lung tissue showing the characteristic silicotic nodule.
+2a) Chest x-ray interpretation with rounded opacities of 1/0 or greater profusion in the upper lobes.